-NH Republicans welcome Trump primary challenge
+New Hampshire Republicans welcome Trump primary challenge

 Despite all the Trump criticism, however, few New Hampshire Republicans expect Trump to lose the 2020 GOP primary, which will likely be held in February.
 A sense of hopelessness has settled in among some of Trump’s GOP critics.

-Bob Purcell, a 68-year-old business owner from New Hampshire lived in Massachusetts during Weld’s time as governor and spoke glowingly of the Republican.
+Bob Purcell, a 68-year-old business owner from New Hampshire, lived in Massachusetts during Weld’s time as governor and spoke glowingly of the Republican.
 That doesn’t mean he thinks Weld has much of a chance against Trump.

 “If I were spending my own money and I were Bill Weld, I would not run,” Purcell said.

-A primary challenge against Trump would be “daunting,” added Tom Rath, a longtime RNC delegate and former New Hampshire attorney general, who backed Kasich in 2016 and would likely do so again if he runs.
+A primary challenge against Trump would be “daunting,” added Tom Rath, a longtime RNC delegate and former New Hampshire attorney general who backed Kasich in 2016 and would likely do so again if he runs.

 A determined effort to unseat a sitting president of one’s own party, Rath said, takes money, effort and a strong sense of commitment.

-“There’s a sense among a lot of people, ‘What’s the use?”
+“There’s a sense among a lot of people, ‘What’s the use?'”
 Rath said.